 The executable and fork fields of the javac task ensure that an external javac program is called.
-Otherwise, Ant will run javac via a Java method call, and there is no guarantee that it will get the JSR 308 version.
+Otherwise, Ant will run javac via a Java method call, and there is no guarantee that it will get the JSR 308 version that is distributed with the Checker Framework.